There may not be a more thankless-yet-vital position in all of sports

 2,487 career points in 337 games (22 seasons)

 Vinatieri is arguably the most famous kicker in NFL history, thanks to the three field goals that sealed Super Bowl wins for New England three different times and one miraculous kick in snowy Foxboro to beat the Raiders in the "Tuck Rule Game."
-He also needs just 58 points to surpass Morten Andersen as the NFL's all-time leading scorer.
+He also is the NFL's all-time leading scorer.

 Chicago 1949, ‘50-58; Baltimore Colts 1950; Houston Oilers 1960-66; Oakland 1967-75